arxitekton/mmds_py/README.md

     * leftanti with 'langlinks' (exclude corresponding row) - because we need just article missing in the enwiki
     * groupBy "page_id" and aggregate sum of "requests"
     * append to parquet
+* read parquet
+* group by date
+* group requests by page_id and compute variance, count and avg pageviews
+* filter pages which have daily views and average pageview > 100
+* read ukwiki-20180701-page for title field
+* join two dataframes (for adding title field)
+* Clustering with kmeans;identify the optimal number of clusters with 'Elbow curve' approach
+* Silhouette analysis to evaluate the resulting clustering